 Formula \refEq{1_PL_EqSumFml} has been generalized and extended in various directions \cite{ELO09,GX09,Ho12Ax,HO03,Machide12,Machide13a,Nakamura09,Ohno99,OZu08,OEL13,SC12}.
-Recently, generalizations of \refEq{1_PL_EqSumFml} for DZVs and TZVs, from the point of view of the generating functions, were given in \cite{GKZ06} and \cite{Machide13b}, respectively (see the \refApp{sectAppA} for details).
+Recently, generalizations for DZVs and TZVs, from the point of view of the generating functions, were given in \cite{GKZ06} and \cite{Machide13b}, respectively (see \ref{sectAppA} for details).
 In the present paper, we give such a generalization of \refEq{1_PL_EqSumFml} for QZVs.